-ACTIVITIES RECREATIONAL DEVELOPMENT DESIGNATION NATURAL AREA DESIGNATION WILDERNESS DESIGNATION Airstrips Designated, maintained sites that provide access for aircraft.
+ACTIVITIES TIES RECREATIONAL DEVELOPMENT DESIGNATION WILDERNESS DESIGNATION Airstrips Designated, maintained sites that provide access for aircraft.
 Includes cleared strips, asphalt and concrete strips.
 Not Permitted.
 Not permitted.
 Not permitted.
 MOTORIZED EQUIPMENT Chainsaws and ice augers Chainsaws are compatible only for traditional, personal- use, dead and down firewood gathering.
 Ice augers are compatible.
 Same.
 Same.
 Generators Up to 3,500 watts Compatible.
 Compatible.
 Not permitted.
 ECONOMIC ACTIVITIES Sand and Gravel Extraction Extraction of materials for commercial purposes.
 Not permitted.
 Not permitted.
 Not permitted.
 Hydroelectric Power Development This activity assumes full commercial development of a site, including a dam, impoundment area, penstock, powerhouse, tailrace, and other forms of associated facilities.
 Not permitted, except as specifically allowed by state law (AS 41.21.167).
 In cases allowed by law, reasonable stipulations shall be applied to protect park values and resources.
 Same.
 Same.
 Guiding and Outfitting Permitted big game guides, outfitters, sport fishing guides and all other commercial operators that provide services to recreationists in the park.
 Includes all activities of the operator on state park lands.
 Generally compatible, subject to the permitting requirements and the limits on the number of client days.
 Same.
 Same.
 Grazing Grazing of domestic or wild animals for personal or commercial purposes.
 Not permitted.
 Not permitted.
 Not permitted.

-ACTIVITIES RECREATIONAL DEVELOPMENT DESIGNATION NATURAL AREA DESIGNATION WILDERNESS DESIGNATION Transmission Lines/Pipelines Not permitted, except Same.
-Includes telephone and electrical power lines, oil and gas pipelines, and other necessary related facilities. as specifically allowed by state law (AS 41.21.167).
+ACTIVITIES RECREATIONAL NATURAL AREA WILDERNESS Activities DEVELOPMENT DESIGNATION DESIGNATION DESIGNATION Transmission Lines/Pipelines - Includes telephone and electrical power lines, oil and gas pipelines, and other necessary related facilities.
+Not permitted, except as specifically allowed by state law (AS 41.21.167).
 In cases allowed by law, reasonable stipulations shall be applied to protect park values and resources.
 Same.
+Same.
 Commercial Timber Harvesting Removal of timber from the park for commercial purposes.
 Not permitted Permitted if necessary to protect human life and property.
 Same.
-Other Types of Development Other types of development on See alternatives that Same.
-Same. state land and water. follow this table.
+Other Types of Development Other types of development on state land and water.
+See alternatives that follow this table.
 Same.
+Same.
 OTHER ACTIVITIES Fire Suppression Suppressing wild fires.
 Suppression will be employed consistent with the Alaska Interagency Wildfire Management Plan and other interagency agreements.
 Same.
 Same.
-Garbage Disposal Sanitary landfills, dumps.
+Carbago Disposal Garbage Disposal Sanitary landfills, dumps.
 Not permitted.
 Same.
-Same. ,,,, Controlled Burns Purposefully setting fire to manipulate vegetation.
+Same. - Controlled Burns Purposefully setting fire to manipulate vegetation.
 To maintain or enhance recreation or visitor safety.
 To maintain or enhance recreation or visitor safety.
 Same except with Director approval.